 As children transition out of one group to another it is important to keep the transition as smooth as possible.
 Parents, teachers and administrators must work together to facilitate an easy and successful transition.
-When ELC children transition to a new classroom, the tuition will be adjusted one week after their birthday.

 Parents of children transitioning to a new classroom shall be offered a group meeting to discuss the transfer and be provided with written information about the new classroom and expectations.
 Parents shall be provided with resources regarding the transition.
 Teachers will share information with each other regarding developmental progress, observations and other pertinent information about the transitioning children.